Emissaries of Divine Light: Recent history

 In the 1990s, Emissaries of Divine Light developed new programs for spiritual understanding and personal development.
 Deepening Spiritual Expression and The Opening are week-long residential programs that are still offered by the organization.
 They also developed Attunement Practitioner certification training, which is available at many Emissary centers.

 In August 2004, the trustees of Emissaries of Divine Light named David Karchere as the leader of the global network.
 In 2008, David Karchere and Jane Anetrini developed and taught a year-long leadership program based on the teachings of Emissaries of Divine Light.
 A second session of the program was conducted in 2009 and 2010.
-In 2012 they initiated a new series of seminars under the title Practical Spirituality: An Operator’s Guide to Being Human, led by David Karchere.
+In 2012 they initiated a new series of seminars under the title Practical Spirituality: An Operator's Guide to Being Human, led by David Karchere.

 Sunrise Ranch

 The headquarters of Emissaries of Divine Light was established in 1945 at Sunrise Ranch in Loveland, Colorado, now a conference and retreat center staffed by a community of eighty-five people.
 Sunrise Ranch hosts workshops, seminars and retreats intended to offer the participants fresh thinking and understanding, leading to a direct experience of spiritual renewal.
 There are seven other major centers around the world for Emissaries of Divine Light, each offering programs with a similar approach.

 Sunrise Ranch also offers residential work-study programs in practical spirituality, which it defines as the application of universal spiritual principles to the common issues of human life.
 These include a program designed for personal spiritual renewal, called Full Self Emergence, and a Permaculture Design Course for people interested in sustainable human systems and sustainable agriculture.

+From 2013 to 2019, ARISE Music Festival was held at Sunrise Ranch.
+However, in 2020, the festival was cancelled, and since 2021 ARISE has no longer been hosted at Sunrise Ranch.
+During their time hosting the event, one journalist accused the Emissaries of using the festival to recruit people into their "cult".